Autologous Chondrocyte Implantation for Focal Articular Cartilage Lesions - CAM 70148HB

 Section Summary: Autologous Chondrocyte Implantation for Joints Other Than the Knee

-The evidence on use of autologous chondrocyte implantation for joints other than the knee includes case series, systematic reviews of case series, and a network meta-analysis of prospective and retrospective studies (no prospective studies evaluated autologous chondrocyte implantation).
+The evidence on the use of autologous chondrocyte implantation for joints other than the knee includes case series, systematic reviews of case series, and a network meta-analysis of prospective and retrospective studies (no prospective studies evaluated autologous chondrocyte implantation).
 The most commonly reported use of autologous chondrocyte implantation is for the talus; one case series describes use for the acetabulum.
 Comparative trials are needed to determine whether autologous chondrocyte implantation improves outcomes for lesions of the talus and other joints.

 The purpose of the following information is to provide reference material.
 Inclusion does not imply endorsement or alignment with the evidence review conclusions.